Thursday May 06, 2021

 Nation marks Vappu without physical crowding

-The country this year celebrates International Workers’ Day, more widely known as the May Day, avoiding physical gathering due to the current coronavirus outbreak, commemorating the 1886 uprising of Chicago workers to establish their labour rights.
+Like the previous year, the country this year also celebrates International Workers’ Day, more widely known as the May Day, avoiding physical gathering due to the current coronavirus outbreak, commemorating the 1886 uprising of Chicago workers to establish their labour rights.

-All outdoor programmes marking the May Day, locally known as Vappu, remain suspended owing to the state of emergency imposed following the COVID-19 pandemic.
+All outdoor programmes marking the May Day, locally known as Vappu, remain suspended owing to the restrictions following the COVID-19 pandemic.

 The police have been enforcing public order and security with a high profile around the May Day, while also monitoring the compliance with the restrictions imposed on food and beverage by service establishments.